matthewjwhite/ansibank/README.md

 * Currently, playbook runs are identified by the playbook path (realpathed).
 If you move your playbook to a different location, it would be helpful to be able to reflect that in the database.
 The thought is to provide a `move` command here.
+* The Ansibank DB is created in the directory from where you run `ansibank`.
+Making this configurable would be nice.